By definition, a project is a temporary endeavor used to create a unique deliverable.

 This is both a positive and a negative.

-Most games are made by smaller teams that may only consist of developers, in which case Jira becomes an appealing choice.
+On the upside, most games are made by smaller teams that may only consist of developers.
+In this case, Jira might be an appealing choice.

-While all project management tools featured on this list support Agile game development, they mostly do so via the Kanban avenue.
+While all project management tools featured on this list support Agile game development, they mostly do so with the help of Kanban boards.

 Jira, on the other hand, supports both Kanban and Scrum workflows.

-When creating a task, in addition to adding standout features used to distinguish other tools — like task dependencies and milestones (called Epic Links) — Jira allows you to immediately make the task a part of a Sprint.
+When creating a task — in addition to adding features like task dependencies and milestones (called Epic Links) — Jira allows you to immediately make the task a part of a Sprint.

-While this feature may be simple, it is invaluable for game development teams that use Scrum.
-It’s even got Sprint reports.
+While this feature may be simple, it could be critical for game development teams that use Scrum.
+Plus, there are even Sprint reports.

 Now, as a Kanban board, Trello is amazingly polished.
-However, aside from this basic functionality of dragging and dropping task cards from one column into the next, Trello doesn’t really offer much else out of the box.
+However, aside from this basic functionality of dragging and dropping task cards from one column into the next, Trello doesn’t offer anything out of the ordinary.

-If all you need is a Kanban board, then Trello has got you covered.
-This makes it a good pick for solo projects or small development teams.
+Still, if all you need is a Kanban board, then Trello has got you covered.
+It could be a good pick for solo projects or small development teams.

 One of Trello’s most unique features for game development is the ability to make certain boards publicly available for viewing.

-You’ll often see certain Kickstarter or Patreon-backed games do this to show the state and progress of game development to the backers who have invested into the project.
+You’ll often see certain Kickstarter or Patreon-backed games do this to show the state and progress of game development to the project backers.

-If you’re considering this type of funding for your project and you don’t have a lot of people working on it, then you can turn to Trello to provide insight into the development process to your fans and backers.
+If you’re considering this type of funding for your project and you don’t have a lot of people working on it, you can use Trello to show your fans and backers how the game is coming along.

 💡 Plaky Pro Tip